02 – US peacekeepers pour into Bosnia to keep the peace between Bosnian Serbs and Muslims, following the signing of the Dayton peace plan last month.

 18 – Over 100 Lebanese civilians are killed after Israel shells the United Nations compound in Qana.

-Another 15 are injured, three critically, when the attackers open fire on a group outside the Europa Hotel.
-The Islamic group, al-Gamaa al-Islamiya, admits it was behind the attack, in reaction to the Qana Massacre.
+18 – Gunmen kill Seventeen Greek tourists and an Egyptian tour guide in Cairo.
+Another 15 are injured, three critically when the attackers open fire on a group outside the Europa Hotel.
+The Islamic group, al-Gamaa al-Islamiya, admits it was behind the attack in reaction to the Qana Massacre.

 21 – A general election in Italy proclaims a new centre-left government headed by Romano Prodi, replacing Silvio Berlusconi.

 24 – The PLO changes its charter to omit the commitment to destroying Israel.
 The Israeli government responds by dropping a similar clause concerning the existence of Palestine.

 28 – Martin Bryant shoots dead 32 people in the tourist town of Port Arthur in Tasmania (Australia).
 Bryant is captured after a 16-hour siege in which he kills a further three people.
 He is found guilty of murder in November 1996 and sentenced to life imprisonment with no possibility of parole.

 09 – South Africa’s National Party pulls out of the coalition government formed two years earlier, and the African National Congress assumes full political control.

 10 – A sudden storm engulfs Mount Everest with several climbing teams high on the mountain, leaving eight people dead.
 By the end of the month, at least four other climbers die in the worst season of fatalities on the mountain to date.

 10 – The Australian government introduces a nationwide ban on the private possession of automatic and semi-automatic rifles in response to the Port Arthur massacre on 28 April.